To Be a Leader

 In addition to academic growth, parents will witness spiritual growth in their daughters.
 This faith formation is accomplished through many venues, including religion classes, Mass, prayer services, retreats and community service.
 Students in the High School enroll in religion class each semester at the Academy.
 Throughout the course of the year, the entire Academy community gathers to celebrate the Eucharist in all-school Masses, as well as special class Masses.
 Each class also participates in a grade-level retreat each year, culminating in the overnight 12th-grade retreat.
 Retreats are intended to assist students in developing a deeper understanding of their faith and the ways to express that faith in daily living.

-Clubs are divided into four groups - Gold, Blue, White and out-of-school clubs and activities.
+Clubs are divided into three groups – Gold (Tuesdays), Blue (Thursdays), and out-of-school clubs and activities.
 It is recommended that every student have at least one in-school club.
-Students who choose only one Blue club or one White club have a study hall on the alternate week.
+Students who choose only a Gold or a Blue club will have a study hall on the free day that week during advisory.
 Clubs are generally open to all students; however, some clubs do have prerequisites for membership.
-Once a student has registered for a club, she will not be permitted to change her selection for the current school year.
+Once a student has registered for a club, she is strongly encouraged to remain in attendance for the whole school year unless there are extenuating circumstances.
 Honor societies are by invitation only and have specific criteria.